Classical Foundations: The Weight of Tradition

 Breaking the Frame: The Birth of Modern Classical

-The early 1900s were a time of political tension, fast-changing technology, and the feeling that traditional cultural forms didn’t reflect everyday life.
+The early 1900s were a time of political tension, fast-changing technology, and the feeling that traditional cultural forms did not reflect everyday life.
 Cities grew, industry changed daily life, and old empires began to fall apart.
 Composers took this feeling and turned it into music.
 The concert hall, which was once a place of elegance and stability, became a place where rupture could be performed.

 The frame was broken.
 The question now was how to build inside the fragments.